The Gaussian core model in high dimensions: Entire functions of exponential type

 \item the functions $f$ and $h$ agree at radius $\lambda_m/(\pi r)$ for each $m \ge 1$. \end{enumerate} We write $h\big(\lambda_m/(\pi r)\big)$ to denote the common value of $h$ at radius $\lambda_m/(\pi r)$, so that \eqref{cond:eq} can be rephrased as

-Given this auxiliary function $h$, the linear programming bound tells us that the lower $f${\kern -0.5pt}-energy for configurations of density~$\rho$ in $\R^n$ is at least $\rho \widehat{h}(0)-h(0)$.
+If we use this auxiliary function $h$, then the linear programming bound tells us that the lower $f${\kern -0.5pt}-energy for configurations of density~$\rho$ in $\R^n$ is at least $\rho \widehat{h}(0)-h(0)$.
 Given our choice of $r$, Lemma~\ref{lemma:BGF} implies that

 as desired.
 All that remains is to construct $h$.